Supabase Auth: SSO, Mobile, and Server-side support

 Every developer building a B2B application eventually needs the SSO authentication flow to onboard enterprise customers.
 SSO is a requirement for larger Enterprise customers because it's a standard request in Enterprise Security Policies.
 Over the past few months, we've been dogfooding SSO for our own Enterprise customers, and today we're releasing it for you to do the same.

 Building SSO into your application isn't necessarily hard, but does come with some complexity.
 A lot of time can be spent understanding the nuances and details of the protocol - from dissecting the jargon to testing the implementation heavily.
 It took us months to build it for ourselves.
 With this release, you will have SSO set up and running in less than an hour so that you can focus on shipping the core features of your product.
-This feature is available for the Pro-plan and above, starting today.
+This feature is available for the Pro Plan and above, starting today.
 This will also be available on the self-hosted version.

 Getting Started with SAML 2.0